 • Social Media Marketing

 Social media marketing is just like any other type of marketing; your ultimate goal is to drive more Chinese people to make a purchase with your brand, usually doing so by increasing the visibility or reputation of your brand or service.
-In social media marketing, the difference is the medium: these strategies are implemented on WeChat, Weibo, or some other social profile.
+In social media marketing, the difference is the medium: these strategies are implemented on WeChat, corporate Weibo& Red, or some other social media official channel.

 Read our Chinese Social Media Guide